The time period over which equal payments would pay off your debt. This is usually 25 years.

 Annual Percentage Rate - APR

-An interest rate that is proportional to the cost as a yearly rate.
+An interest that is proportional to the cost as a yearly rate.
 This rate is calculated based on any points and fees and is based on the loan going to its full-term.

 Governments broker rates to make it affordable

 A contract between buyer and seller where the buyer assumes responsibility for the seller's existing mortgage.
-This agreement usually saves the buyer money because closing cost and the current interest rate don't apply.
+This agreement usually saves the buyer money because closing cost and the current rate don't apply.

 Payments that consist of both a principal and an interest component, paid on a regular basis during the term of your loan.